 What we will do:

-- Review your care after 6 weeks following a change in their oxygen prescription
+• Review your care after 6 weeks following a change in your oxygen prescription

-- Review your care as a minimum annually once you are established and stable on their oxygen therapy
+• Review your care as a minimum annually once you are established and stable on your oxygen therapy

-- Offer home visits to if you are housebound
+• Offer home visits if you are housebound

 This is a designated support service for GP surgeries.